Emad-Lashkary/emd-finance-tracker/README.md

 ## License

-This project, including all code and documentation, was developed by Emad Lashkary...
+This project, including all code and documentation, was developed by Emad Lashkary.